huhuhu0420/112-1-EDM/README.md

 Ensure that your input file contains multiple lines indicating different transactions, with each item separated by a space.

-All dataset in this lab is in dataset folder, and the result is in result folder.
+All dataset in this lab is in [dataset](https://drive.google.com/drive/folders/1aTYRYioFaDZqxmruJYa3oB3Ltc-jdsMM?usp=sharing), and the result is in result folder.

 dblp author dataset: [link](https://drive.google.com/file/d/1kcrMd2FV02W_7-toUJlrL-ULgg3L_4v7/view?usp=drive_link)